A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

 The authors in \cite{[60]} investigated the uplink transmission for the scenario where one BS equipped with UPA-based XL-MIMO with point antennas served multiple single-antenna UEs.
 Besides, the baseband combiner and the weight matrix, a configurable weight matrix denoting the array's response, were optimized to maximize the achievable sum rate.
 The equivalent matrix-weighted MMSE was applied to transform the sum-rate maximization objective to a simpler equivalent objective, where the equivalent matrix-weighted MMSE problem was convex to the optimized variables \cite{5756489}.
 Then, the alternating optimization method was adopted to derive a feasible solution.
 The proposed framework could effectively alleviate the sum-rate loss introduced by near-field and dual-wideband effects.

 The authors in \cite{[68]} considered the downlink transmission for the scenario where one BS was equipped with UPA-based XL-MIMO with point antennas serving multiple single-antenna UEs.
 Three typical antenna architectures: fully digital, (phase shifters based-) hybrid, and dynamic metasurface antenna (DMA) architectures, were investigated.
-The beam focusing problem for the sum-rate maximization was formulated, and the alternating design algorithm was proposed to optimize the DMA configuration and the digital precoding jointly.
+The beam focusing problem for the sum-rate maximization was formulated, and the alternating design algorithm was proposed to optimize the DMA configuration and the digital precoding scheme jointly.
 The authors observed that one could reliably simultaneously communicate with multiple UEs located in the same angular direction with different distances with the aid of the proposed beam-focusing precoding schemes.

 It is worth noting that XL-MIMO can also generate any electric current density distribution in a desired manner.
 Thus, it is important to design the pattern, i.e., the electric current density distribution, to achieve improved performance.
-A pattern-division multiplexing technique was proposed in \cite{[70]} for the scenario where one BS equipped with the 2D CAP plane serving multiple UEs also equipped with the 2D CAP plane.
+A pattern-division multiplexing technique was proposed in \cite{[70]} for the scenario where one BS equipped with a 2D CAP plane serving multiple UEs also equipped with 2D CAP planes.
 The sum capacity maximization problem was formulated to optimize the pattern.
 Furthermore, the weighted MMSE approach was adopted to derive the equivalent transformation of the sum capacity maximization problem.
-Then, the pattern was designed based on iterative optimization.
+Then, the pattern functions and receiving combiners were designed based on iterative optimization.
 The pattern-division multiplexing technique showed the potential for XL-MIMO to control the electric current density to approach outstanding performance.

 To promote the practical applications for XL-MIMO, the power consumption problem is also an important factor due to the extremely large aperture of XL-MIMO.
 It is vital to consider the energy efficiency (EE) maximization problem for sustainability~\cite{10032267}.
 The authors in \cite{[63]} investigated the EE maximization problem for the uplink transmission.
 An algorithmic framework to design the transmit precoding of each multi-antenna UE and the tuning strategy was considered, considering the instantaneous or statistical channel state information (CSI).
 Then, the algorithmic framework was implemented using Dinkelbach's transform, alternating optimization, and deterministic equivalent methods.